-15) Will a firm conducting proprietary trading be required to utilize STPF if it has its own internal system?
+15) Will a firm be required to utilise STPF if it has its own internal system?

 Yes, entities required to use STPF must use it regardless of any internal systems they may have.
 Additionally, firms may continue to employ their own internal systems for preventing self-trading activity, if they choose.
-Please refer to question #2 for further guidance on whether you are required to have STPF functionality enabled.
+Please refer to question #2 for further guidance on whether you are required to have STPF enabled.